antheakwong/antheakwong.github.io/commissions/index.md

 layout: commissions
 ---

-# Commissions closed! (update: I'm currently reevaluating prices for when they open again in late Jan 2021, thank you for your patience!)
+# Commissions closed! (update: I'm currently reevaluating prices for when they open again in late Jan, thank you for your patience!)

 ![commission examples](/assets/images/aysrin_commissions.png)